alkaline-ml/pmdarima/README.md

 ### Availability

-`pmdarima` is available on PyPi in pre-built Wheel files for Python 3.5, 3.6 & 3.7 for the following platforms:
+`pmdarima` is available on PyPi in pre-built Wheel files for Python 3.5+ for the following platforms:

 * Mac (64-bit)
 * Linux (64-bit manylinux)
 * Windows (32 & 64-bit)

-We have plans for the future for adding Conda distributions, as well.
+It is also available on conda for Python 3.6 and 3.7 for the following platforms:

+* Mac (64-bit)
+* Linux (64-bit)
+* Windows (64-bit)

 If a wheel doesn't exist for your platform, you can still `pip install` and it will build from the source distribution tarball, however you'll need `cython>=0.29`